tenerk/EV_Analysis/Interactive Map - Folium/README.md

 This script creates an interactive map of EV charging points and NIE substations in Belfast using the `folium` library and GeoPandas' `.explore()` function.
 It visualises:

 - 200 m buffer zones around substations (light salmon polygons)
-- NIE substations (blue point markers)
+- NIE substations (blue circular markers)
-- EV charging points inside the buffer zones (green car markers)
+- EV charging points inside the buffer zones (green point markers)
-- EV charging points outsidethe buffer zones (red car markers)

-Created as assignment for EGM722.
+- EV charging points outsidethe buffer zones (red point markers) Created as assignment for EGM722.
 Designed to produce a mapping output showing the proximity of EV Charging stations to sub stations utilising Open Data.
 ---